13C-Methacetin Breath Test for the Prediction of Outcome in in ALI or ALF

 - Evidence of pre-existing chronic renal failure

-- Chronic hemodialysis prior to hospital admission for ALF
+- Chronic hemodialysis prior to hospital admission

 - Severe obstructive lung disease (FEV1 <50% of predicted on previous spirometry)